darkwhispering/Simple-Instagram-Embed/readme.txt

 Paste any link to a instagram picture or video in your post and the plugin replace your instagram link with the [Instagram Embed](http://blog.instagram.com/post/55095847329/introducing-instagram-web-embeds) directly in your posts just like wordpress replace your youtube links to youtube embeds.

-Settings page avaliable to select between 3 different sizes to embed and if image/video caption should be included.
+Settings page avaliable where you can specify the maximum width the embed is allowed to be, and hide the caption if you would like that.
+If you site is responsive, the embed will resize down nicely on tablet and mobile devices.

 If you find any issues, please report them in the support section so they can be addressed.
 Thank you!

-More info about the new Intagram Embed: http://blog.instagram.com/post/55095847329/introducing-instagram-web-embeds

 Plugin also available on [Github](https://github.com/darkwhispering/Simple-Instagram-Embed)